Work in Europe

 Summer Jobs in Europe

-There are lots of positions like working as a PR, promotion staff for clubs, work at bars, restaurants and so on.
-On top of that you can enjoy yourself on sun kissed beaches, have a crazy time with friends, take part in the resort activities which are jet skiing, fancy dress theme nights, karting, water parks and more.
-You could also apply to work at a bar, restaurant, cafe, hotel or if you are looking something different there is agriculture and farm work.
+There are lots of positions like working as a holiday rep, PR, promotion staff for clubs, work at bars, restaurants and more.
+On top of that you can enjoy yourself on beautiful beaches, make new friends, take part in the resort activities which are jet skiing, fancy dress theme nights, karting, water parks and more.

 Types of jobs include: